Andrew S. Boutros: Recognition and awards

-Boutros has been recognized by numerous organizations since beginning his career.
-He is a member of the American Law Institute and the American Bar Foundation.
-He is also the national co-founder and co-chair of the American Bar Association's (ABA) Criminal Justice Section's Global Anti-Corruption Committee and is a voting member of the ABA Criminal Justice Section Council.
-The Federal Law Enforcement Officers Association honored him with the National Prosecutorial Award in 2015, and the ABA honored him with the Norm Maleng Minister of Justice Award in 2014.
+Boutros is a member of the American Law Institute and the American Bar Foundation.
+He is the national co-founder and co-chair of the American Bar Association's (ABA) Criminal Justice Section's Global Anti-Corruption Committee and is a voting member of the ABA Criminal Justice Section Council.
+The Federal Law Enforcement Officers Association gave him the National Prosecutorial Award in 2015, and the ABA gave him the Norm Maleng Minister of Justice Award in 2014.